“I feel part of something important”: On animals, ethics and veganism

 Where recovery begins: NHS hospital waiting room

-Losing my partner of 36 years had recently taught me something about how life can work.
 Sometimes, from nowhere, the worst thing happens and there is no getting better from it.
-Some things simply can’t be fixed, but you still have to get up and keep moving.
+Some things simply can’t be fixed.
+And yet, you still have to get up and keep putting one foot in front of another.
+I knew this already – but it had been underlined recently in the starkest way by the death of my partner of 36 years.

 I was spending a few weeks catsitting in Berlin, as part of my search for what my personal future might hold.
 It was the beginning of January and the streets were thick with compacted snow, the beginnings of layers of ice.
 They were gritted of course, but I noticed that my anxiety levels when walking on them were heightened in a way they never had been before.
 I blamed the increasing numbness crawling up my legs on the cold and kept plodding on, aware that a slip could lead to something no one over fifty wants: the dreaded fall.